benber86/curve_grant_v2/README.md

 During the past year, the team has worked to provide data indexing, live monitoring and analytics dashboard for crvUSD as quickly as possible after the product was released.
 We operated a complete redesign of the Curve Monitor website and expanded the available dashboards to better serve the needs of the DAO and the Core team.

 We spent a significant amount of effort on the new Python backend for Curve that will allow us to progressively phase out our current reliance on subgraphs and give us more flexibility in indexing.
-We also made significant process on the analysis of MEV activity on Curve to accurately spot sandwiches, atomic arbitrage transaction and CEX-DEX arbitrages.
+We also made significant progres on the analysis of MEV activity on Curve to accurately spot sandwiches, atomic arbitrage transaction and CEX-DEX arbitrages.

 ### Curve Monitor:
-- Hiring of a designer and front-end work to implement the new design from the figma specifications
+- Hiring of a designer and frontend work to implement the new design from the figma specifications
 - [crvUSD dashboards](https://curvemonitor.com/#/platform/crvusd)
-- Making the Curve Monitor front-end fully mobile friendly
+- Making the Curve Monitor frontend fully mobile friendly
 - [DAO page](https://curvemonitor.com/#/dao/proposals) listing fully decoded proposals, with the ability to vote directly from the site
 - A first version of an [MEV dashboard](https://curvemonitor.com/#/pool/mev)
 - A ["couch cushion" dashboard](https://curvemonitor.com/#/platform/revenue/cushions) facilitating the tracking of undistributed accrued fees accross all chains

 ### Backend services:
 - Development and maintenance of Telegram monitoring bots for Curve pools and crvUSD user activity, MEV activity and gas usage.
 The Telegram bots proved [instrumental in mitigating an attack of Conic Finance](https://twitter.com/curvefinance/status/1682495649302958080) in 2023 by reporting the suspicious transactions in real time.
 - Continuous contributions to the development of Curve's new Python backend, `curve-prices`.
-The new backend replaces the subgraph for the indexing of on-chain activity on Curve pools and crvUSD and offers REST endpoints and websocket channels which now provide the Curve front-end with essential platform statistics.
+The new backend replaces the subgraph for the indexing of on-chain activity on Curve pools and crvUSD and offers REST endpoints and websocket channels which now provide the Curve frontend with essential platform statistics.
 - Development and maintenance of a crvUSD subgraph also used by third parties such as [Chaos Labs's crvUSD risk monitoring platform](https://community.chaoslabs.xyz/crv-usd/risk/overview), the Curve research team, Xenophon Labs, etc.
 - Development of an EVM transaction parsing module to detect atomic arbitrage trades and CEX-DEX trades
 - Maintenance of the existing pool subgraphs to track new pool types